russ007/alpha/README.md

 ### Config

-- In src/config.js Add URL
+- In src/config.js Add your URL e.g http://example.com  or http://localhost/folder

 > Compile from src/ to dist/.